acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 > - Understanding network capacity (through the eigenspectrum)
 > - Analyzing convergence properties during training

 **Why this matters for basketball detection**: Understanding eigenvalues helps optimize feature extraction and reduce computational load by focusing on the most informative image components.
+When detecting basketballs, early layers focus on circular edges—these correspond to eigenvectors with large eigenvalues, showing they're important features for the network.

 #### 3.2.2 Calculus: How Neural Networks Learn